MaikeMorrison/personal-website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD student in Ecology and Evolutionary Biology at Stanford University working with [Noah Rosenberg](https://rosenberglab.stanford.edu/) with funding from a Stanford Graduate Fellowship and the National Science Foundation Graduate Research Fellowship Program.

-I build mathematical tools to answer biological questions, currently with a focus on population genetics, biodiversity, microbiomes, and cancer.
+I am currently an [Omidyar Postdoctoral Fellow](https://santafe.edu/people/profile/maike-morrison) at the [Santa Fe Institute](https://santafe.edu/) in Santa Fe, New Mexico.
+I build mathematical tools to answer biological questions, with a focus on population genetics, biodiversity, microbiomes, and cancer.

+In August 2025, I graduated with a PhD in Ecology and Evolutionary Biology from Stanford University, where I worked with [Noah Rosenberg](https://rosenberglab.stanford.edu/).
 In May 2020, I graduated from the University of Texas at Austin with a BS in Mathematics through the [Dean's Scholars Honors Program](http://deansscholars.org/).
-My undergraduate research was advised by [Mark Kirkpatrick](https://kirkpatricklab.org/) and [Lauren Ancel Meyers](http://www.bio.utexas.edu/research/meyers/index.html) in the UT Austin Department of Integrative Biology.
-I also conducted summer research with [John Witte](http://wittelab.ucsf.edu/) in the University of California, San Francisco Department of Biostatistics and Epidemiology, and [Ephraim Hanks](https://sites.psu.edu/hanks/) in the Penn State University Statistics Department.
+My undergraduate research was advised by [Mark Kirkpatrick](https://kirkpatricklab.org/) and [Lauren Ancel Meyers](http://www.bio.utexas.edu/research/meyers/index.html).

-In September 2025, I will begin as an [Omidyar Postdoctoral Fellow](https://santafe.edu/people/profile/maike-morrison) at the [Santa Fe Institute](https://santafe.edu/)!